 Our approach has been carefully curated with our students in mind.
 We’ve designed New Focus Academy to help your child learn, grow, and thrive.
 Our community is an innovative relational model built on a positive peer culture.

-Core principles that guide our program and our students.
+Core values that guide our program and our students.

 Being aware of all the gifts you have in your life and expressing thankfulness to everyone helping you.
-Gratitude is important because it helps us build and maintain relationships with others.
+Gratitude is important because it helps us build and maintain strong positive relationships with others.